abqgig/WINS/README.md

-# WINS - The BarelasGig network uses modern millimeter wave (mmwave) technology to provide fixed wireless gigabit backhaul and last mile broadband connectivity for a fraction of the cost of full fiber deployment.
-Fixed wireless technology offers cost-effective connectivity in the underserved and economically disadvantaged community of Barelas just south of downtown Albuquerque, New Mexico.
-We’re deploying technology that is robust, weather resistant, and leaps over many of the obstacles, complexities, and costs of laying fiber to the home or business.
-The BarelasGig working prototype is now providing 1Gbps to homes, businesses, chamber of commerce, community center, economic development center, and street-level WiFi.
+# WINS - The BarelasGig working prototype uses modern
+millimeter wave (mmwave) technology to provide fixed wireless gigabit backhaul and last mile broadband connectivity for a fraction of the cost of full fiber deployment.
+This fixed wireless technology now provides cost effective connectivity in the underserved and economically disadvantaged community of Barelas just south of downtown Albuquerque.
+This technology is robust, weather resistant, and leaps over many of the obstacles, complexities and costs of laying fiber to the home or business.